In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “They left, boy,” he snaps.
 “They didn’t flee,”

-“Your…” Ostin considers his words.
+“Your—” Ostin reconsiders his words.
 “Your uncle Taran returns with his head.”

-Fintan the Owl now roams spaces unseen, searching for a new body to begin again.
-He will be reborn as someone’s son and then grow to be another boy’s father.
+His father roams the world unseen, searching for a new body to begin again.
+Fintan the Owl will be reborn as someone’s son, then grow into another boy’s father—a cruel truth that Aedan loathes.

-A tear falls for the man who loved him unconditionally, the man who hoisted him high on bare feet so Aedan could fly like a bird, the man who taught him everything under the sun and skin.
-He taught him to swim beneath the waves, climb above the trees, and read and speak Greek and other Celtic languages.
+A tear falls for the man who loved him unconditionally.
+The man who hoisted him high on bare feet so he could fly like a bird.
+The man who taught him the name of everything beneath the sun and under the skin.

 “Swallow your pain,” Ostin advises.
 “You’ll take his place in ritual and verse.”

-“You’re my Ancalite,” the old man declares.
-“You strangle the offering, and the Gods will reveal the fate of your people.”
+“You’re my Ancalite,” the old man adds, hobbling away.
+“You strangle the offering, and the Gods reveal our fates.”

-Fintan’s head sits like a vulgar plea for attention on an altar outside her tent.
+Fintan’s head sits on an overturned jug like a vulgar decoration.
 His skin isn’t quite green yet, the gash under his chin sutured with meadowsweet.
 Duck eggs sit behind his eyelids, and flowering buds fill his caving cheeks.

 Ciniod kneels before it, wailing as her brother, Taran, sheds genuine tears for the man who fucked them both—oh yes, Fintan’s taste in womanly men and masculine women was never a secret.

 Aedan stands closer than willing, with no more tears to cry.
-His father’s last day replays in his mind; the druid didn’t wish to leave their coastal home.
+His father’s last day among them replays in his mind.
+Fintan didn’t wish to leave their coastal home, but his wife’s incessant goading cut through him like a fire-bathed dagger.

 A full moon means the Gods are watching.